chrimm/ctmp-cookieconsent/readme.txt

 2. Activate the plugin at the plugin administration page
 3. Open the plugin configuration page, which is located under Settings -> CTMP Cookie Consent and customize settings like buttons and colors.

+If you want to use a custom stylesheet, you'll find an example in the 'examples' folder.
+Your are free to edit it to your liking.
+Place it then in the following directory of your theme:
+/wp-content/<themename>/plugins/ctmp-cookieconsent/ctmp-cookieconsent.css

+If your theme is likely to be updated, you might want to use a child theme.
+See https://codex.wordpress.org/Child_Themes for further information.

 == Frequently Asked Questions ==

 (Nothing asked yet.)